Prevent the Spread

 prevent the spread of forest pests

-- Firewood long distances.
+- Don’t move firewood long distances.
 Always use locally sourced firewood and burn it where you buy it.

-- Nursery trees and shrubs long distances.
+- Don’t move nursery trees and shrubs long distances.
 Whenever possible buy plants grown from local nurseries.